 Even if they were able to shift their operations to act as stockbrokers, there is also the question of speed.
 CFD brokers do provide reasonably fast execution times to their clients.
 FXCM, for example, generally executes its clients’ orders in under 20 milliseconds.

 The problem is that many exchanges are dealing in microseconds, not milliseconds.
-So even if CFD brokers are providing a good service to clients now, that may not translate well into stock trading on exchanges.
+Thus, even if CFD brokers are providing a good service to clients now, that may not translate well into stock trading on exchanges.

 This latency issue is compounded by the fact that there is less liquidity on stock exchanges.
 Brokers can effectively generate CFD liquidity on demand through a b-book model.
 They cannot do the same for stocks.